Septh/ts-run/.github/README.md

     "test": "ts-run test/check-node-21.ts && node --import=@septh/ts-run/register --test test/**/*.test.{ts,mts,cts}"
   }
 ```

+> Note: to pass command line options to Node itself, you need to use the `--import` syntax as shown above.

 The only caveat here is that Node started to support glob patterns as arguments to the `--test` option only since version 21, hence the little script that checks the version of Node before running the tests.
 This is a limitation of Node, not `ts-run`.